About the projects posted on Red Hen:

 Well, hey, there are thousands of manuscripts posed in fanfic archives.
 Good ones, too.
 And none of them are commercially publishable in their current state.
-Okay, in that case, I can offer a service.
+All right, in that case, I can offer a service.
 If an author I contact about one of their works gives me permission to base a project on it, I will do what I can to turn the manuscript into a book.
 Once approved, and exported, I will post it here on the site for the author to link to (because fanfic archives rarely will accept .pdfs.
 Certainly not .pdfs that are as graphics-heavy as the ones I produce).
 No project is ever posted on this site without the author's approval.

 All Red Hen Publications are posted in .pdf, and will need the Acrobat Reader, or Apple’s Preview to open and view.
 There is a link to the Adobe site on the Tools+Files page.

 And, no, while technically this would probably come under the definition as ePublishing, it has few of the enhancements which current ePublishing standards support.
 Back in 2003 when I developed my current format and general procedure for producing “books” for the web, most of the ePub software available nowadays didn't exist.

 Most of the files posted in the Graphics collection are posted in .JPEG format, but there are a few .pdfs there as well.
 JPEGs ought to be viewable in any web browser, but some may take a while to load.
 Some pages have more than one image on them.
 All graphics are posted in screen resolution.